Belarus: Polish–Lithuanian Commonwealth

 On 2 February 1386, the Grand Duchy of Lithuania and the Kingdom of Poland were joined in a personal union through a marriage of their rulers.
 This union set in motion the developments that eventually resulted in the formation of the Polish–Lithuanian Commonwealth, created in 1569 by the Union of Lublin.

-The Lithuanian nobles were forced to seek rapprochement with the Poles because of a potential threat from Muscovy.
-To strengthen their independence within the format of the union, three editions of the Statutes of Lithuania were issued in the second half of the 16th century.
-The third Article of the Statutes established that all lands of the duchy will be eternally within the Grand Duchy of Lithuania and never enter as a part of other states.
-The Statutes allowed the right to own land only to noble families of the Grand Duchy of Lithuania.
-Anyone from outside the duchy gaining rights to a property would actually own it only after swearing allegiance to the Grand Duke of Lithuania (a title dually held by the King of Poland).
-These articles were aimed to defend the rights of the Lithuanian nobility within the duchy against Polish and other nobles of the Polish–Lithuanian Commonwealth.

 In the years following the union, the process of gradual Polonization of both Lithuanians and Ruthenians gained steady momentum.
 In culture and social life, both the Polish language and Catholicism became dominant, and in 1696, Polish replaced Ruthenian as the official language, with Ruthenian being banned from administrative use.
 However, the Ruthenian peasants continued to speak their native language.
-Also, the Belarusian Byzantine Catholic Church was formed by the Poles in order to bring Orthodox Christians into the See of Rome.
+Also, the Belarusian Byzantine Catholic Church was formed by the Poles to bring Orthodox Christians into the See of Rome.
 The Belarusian church entered into a full communion with the Latin Church through the Union of Brest in 1595, while keeping its Byzantine liturgy in the Church Slavonic language.

-The Statutes were initially issued in the Ruthenian language alone and later also in Polish.
-Around 1840 the Statutes were banned by the Russian tsar following the November Uprising.
-Ukrainian lands used them until 1860s.